North Carolina Car Insurance Guide

 According to the state Department of Public Safety, your driver’s license will be suspended for one year after your first DWI offense.
 After that, you’ll lose your license for four years if you get a second DWI violation within three years of your first one.

-Do I Need an SR-22 After a DWI in North Carolina?
+Do I Need an SR-22 After a DWI?

 North Carolina doesn’t require drivers to maintain an SR-22 after a DWI.
 An SR-22 is a form often required by certain states after a DUI/DWI traffic violation.
 It certifies that you have your state’s minimum required amount of auto insurance.